WSWUP/gridwxcomp/README.rst

 The ``[-b 5]`` option indicates that we want to expand the rectangular bounding area for interpolation by five gridMET cells (extrapolation in the outer regions).

+GeoTIFF rasters of interpolated ratios will be saved to "monthly_ratios/spatial/etr_mm_invdist_400m/".
+Note, the gridMET variable name (etr_mm), the interpolation method (invdist), and the raster resolution (400m) are specified in the output directory.
+A fishnet grid with gridMET id values and a point shapefile of station ratios should all be created and saved in the "monthly_ratios/spatial/" directory.

 The final output file "monthly_ratios/spatial/etr_mm_invdist_400m/gridMET_stats.csv" contains monthly bias ratios for each gridMET cell in the interpolation region, similar to what is shown below.

     ========== ======== ======== ======== ===